Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents: Related Work

+\paragraph{\textbf{Multi-agent Debate.}} Multi-agent interactions have empowered diverse applications, such as AI societies \cite{camel} and software engineering \cite{multiagent_survey, metagpt, autogen}, with multi-agent debate-based frameworks often outperforming other forms in complex tasks, such as machine translation \cite{mad}, hallucination mitigation \cite{debate_improve_factuality, debaterag}, and stance detection \cite{lan2024stance}.
+However, prior approaches to misinformation detection \cite{debate_for_fake, debate_to_detect, liu2025truth} mainly debate linguistic patterns of fake news without retrieving external evidence.
+These patterns are typically platform-specific \cite{www_mcfend} or time-constrained \cite{yang2024search}, limiting their real-world applicability.
+In contrast, this work targets the claim verification task that analyses consistencies and contradictions between retrieved evidence and claims \cite{guo2022survey}, and is the first to propose a debate-driven framework for this task.

-In addition, the above works focus on applying zero-shot LLMs in multi-agent debates, while only three prior studies leverage multi-agent debate to train LLMs.
-For instance, \citet{debategpt} use multi-agent debate to refine the training corpus of LLMs. \citet{debat_for_diverse} employs multi-agent debates to generate a corpus of convincing arguments to fine-tune the persuasiveness of LLMs. \citet{acc_dabte} employ a debate game between two teams of LLM agents to enhance their team-working abilities. \hhr{Different from these works, our work proposes a new paradigm to agents in multi-agent debates for a downstream task.} We address that, though designed for our claim verification task, such a strategy, with minimal modifications, can be adapted to other contexts where multi-agent debate is performed.
+Beyond downstream applications, three prior studies have explored leveraging debate mechanisms for post-training LLMs. \citet{debategpt} employ debates to refine training corpus annotations for general language modelling. \citet{debat_for_diverse} use debates to generate convincing arguments for fine-tuning LLM persuasiveness. \citet{acc_dabte} use debate games between two LLM teams to improve their team-working abilities.
+Different from these works, we propose Debate-SFT, the first post-training framework specifically designed for enhancing LLMs' ability to distil multi-round debates into accurate verdicts.
+We note that, though tailored for claim verification, Debate-SFT, with minimal modifications, can be adapted to other contexts using multi-agent debate.